 I feel lucky to visit my own country and travel with foreigners.
 I like to go through them and tell them why things happen.
 We have incredible stories to tell.
 I like that my children receive a country in which it is worth living and in which the centennial customs we have are not lost.

 The word “Fiesta” is magic.

 I love the fiestas that are organized in many villages and towns.
 This word might among the first 5 that a foreigner learns first.
 It is quite understandable because many attractiver fiestas are being organized all over the country from North to South.
 That is why this word becomes magic.

 There was an advertising campaign in the sixties with the slogan “Spain is different” I thgink that the spirit of this campaign is still there.

-Come with us and enjoy Spain with a wine in your hand.
+Come with us and enjoy Spain.
+Live with us what we call the Madrid wine experience.